fcanigia/cheatsheets/csharp/csharp.md

 Internally, == is implemented as the operator overloading method, so the result depends on how that method is overloaded.
 In the same way, Object.Equals() method is a virtual method and the result depends on the implementation.
 For example, the == operator and .Equals() compare the values of the two built-in value types variables. if both values are equal then returns true; otherwise returns false.

 ### Why .net Core?
+There are  some limitations with the .NET Framework.
+For example, it only runs on the Windows platform.
+Also, you need to use different .NET APIs for different Windows devices such as Windows Desktop, Windows Store, Windows Phone, and Web applications.
+In addition to this, the .NET Framework is a machine-wide framework.
+Any changes made to it affect all applications taking a dependency on it.

+Today, it's common to have an application that runs across devices; a backend on the web server, admin front-end on windows desktop, web, and mobile apps for consumers.
+So, there is a need for a single framework that works everywhere.
+So, considering this, Microsoft created .NET Core.
+The main objective of .NET Core is to make .NET Framework open-source, cross-platform compatible that can be used in a wide variety of verticals, from the data center to touch-based devices.

+### Characteristics
+- Open-source framework
+- Cross platfrom
+- Consistent across architectures
+- Wide range of applications
+- Supports multiple languages
+- Modular architecture
+- CLI tools
+- Flexible deployment
+- Containerizable

 ### IQueryable vs IEnumerable